 - An NSE may change the IP endpoint at which the NS SDUs for an MS are received by setting the Request Change Flow bit in the NS SDU Control Bits in the next NS SDU or in an NS SDU with no data.
-(Note: The BSSGP DL-UNITDATA (BSSGP UL-UNITDATA) with an LLC-PDU Length Indicator set to 0 is given in 3GPP TS 48.018). - Upon receiving a request for change in IP endpoint, an NSE shall notify the NS user entity of the change by an indication in the Link Selector Parameter (that is, the IP endpoint at the peer entity) and direct subsequent NS SDUs for the given MS to the new IP endpoint. - The resource distribution functions are independent at the BSS and the SGSN.
-That is, each entity may independently choose the IP endpoint at which NS SDUs for an MS are received.
+(Note: The BSSGP DL-UNITDATA (BSSGP UL-UNITDATA) and the BSSGP UL-MBMS-UNITDATA with an LLC-PDU Length Indicator set to 0 are given in 3GPP TS 48.018). - For MBMS, the resource distribution function is only available at the BSS side.
+That is, it is only the BSS that can request a change of the IP endpoint to which the NS SDUs for an MBMS session are sent while MBMS data flows are only present in the downlink direction.

-- An NSE shall obtain the new IP endpoint from the source IP endpoint (i.e. in the UDP/IP header) of the NS SDU in which the Request Change Flow bit was set.
-The new IP Endpoint is not explicitly transmitted over the Gb. - The BSS shall associate an MS with the last used remote IP endpoint as long as the MS context exist in the BSS or until the MS makes a cell change. - The SGSN shall associate an MS with the last used remote IP endpoint as long as the SGSN has location information for the MS on cell level.
+- Upon receiving a request for change in IP endpoint, an NSE shall notify the NS user entity of the change by an indication in the Link Selector Parameter (that is, the IP endpoint at the peer entity) and direct subsequent NS SDUs for the given MS or MBMS session to the new IP endpoint. - The resource distribution functions are independent at the BSS and the SGSN.
+That is, each entity may independently choose the IP endpoint at which NS SDUs for an MS or MBMS session are received. - An NSE shall obtain the new IP endpoint from the source IP endpoint (i.e. in the UDP/IP header) of the NS SDU in which the Request Change Flow bit was set.
+The new IP Endpoint is not explicitly transmitted over the Gb. - The BSS shall associate an MS with the last used remote IP endpoint as long as the MS context exist in the BSS or until the MS makes a cell change. - The SGSN shall associate an MS with the last used remote IP endpoint as long as the SGSN has location information for the MS on cell level. - The SGSN shall associate an MBMS session with the last used remote IP endpoint for the duration of the MBMS session.